devicetree-org/devicetree-specification/source/devicenodes.rst

 Alias names shall be a lowercase text strings of 1 to 31 characters from the following set of characters.

-.. tabularcolumns:: c J
+.. tabularcolumns:: c p{8cm}
-.. table:: Valid characters for alias name
+.. table:: Valid characters for alias names

    ========= ================
    Character Description